crweiner/hacktoberfest-swag-list/README.md

   - Notes: See [Aras Labs Blog Post](http://community.aras.com/en/join-aras-labs-hacktoberfest-2018/)

 - **Magento**

  - Swag: T-Shirt
-  - Requirements: Five+ (merged) pull requests or validate 10+ issues
+  - Requirements: Five+ _merged_ pull requests or validate 10+ issues
-  - How to sign up: No sign-up link. `Contribute to any pull request or issue validation during October, and your work will count towards some swag.` See notes.
+  - How to sign up: No sign-up link. `Contribute to any pull request or issue validation during October, and your work will count towards some swag.` See Notes.
   -Notes: Refer to [magento2](https://github.com/magento/magento2/wiki/SQUASHTOBERFEST-2018) on GitHub

 - **LBRY**

-  - Swag: T-shirt and LBC
+  - Swag: T-shirt
-  - Requirements:
-    - 500 LBC for each merged pull request
-    - T-shirt: 3 pull requests
-    - Lamborghini Aventador S: 800,000 merged pull requests
+  - Requirements: Create at least three pull requests to get the t-shirt
   - How to sign up: Contribute to any LBRY [repositories](https://github.com/lbryio)
   - Notes: See their [Blog post](https://lbry.io/news/hacktoberfest) for more information